Deep Image Prior: Discussion

 \section{Discussion}

 We have investigated the success of recent image generator neural networks, teasing apart the contribution of the prior imposed by the choice of architecture from the contribution of the information transferred from external images through learning.
-As a byproduct, we have shown that fitting a randomly-initialized ConvNet to corrupted images works as a ``Swiss knife'' for restoration problems.
-While practically slow (taking several minutes of GPU computation per image), this approach does not require modeling of the degradation process or pre-training.
+In particular, we have shown that fitting a randomly-initialized ConvNet to corrupted images works as a ``Swiss knife'' for restoration problems.
+This approach is probably too slow to be useful for most practical applications, and for each particular application, a feed-forward network trained for that particular application would do a better job and do so much faster.
+Thus, the slowness and the inability to match or exceed the results of problem specific methods are the two main limitations of our approach, when practical applications are considered.
+While of limited practicality, the good results of our approach across a wide variety of tasks demonstrate that an implicit prior inside deep convolutional network architectures is an important part of the success of such architectures for image restoration tasks.

+Why does this prior emerge, and, more importantly, why does it fit the structure of natural images so well?
+We speculate that generation by convolutional operations naturally tends impose self-similarity of the generated images (c.f.~\cref{fig:samples}), as convolutional filters are applied across the entire visual field thus imposing certain stationarity on the output of convolutional layers.
+Hourglass architectures with skip connections naturally impose self-similarity at multiple scales, making the corresponding priors suitable for the restoration of natural images.

-Our results go against the common narrative that explain the success of deep learning in image restoration to the ability to learn rather than hand-craft priors; instead, random networks \emph{are better hand-crafted priors}, and learning builds on this basis.
-This also validates the importance of developing new deep learning architectures.
+We note that our results go partially against the common narrative that explain the success of deep learning in image restoration (and beyond) by the ability to learn rather than by hand-craft priors; instead, we show that properly \textit{hand-crafted} network architectures correspond to better \emph{hand-crafted} priors, and it seems that learning ConvNets builds on this basis.
+This observation also validates the importance of developing new deep learning architectures.

-\paragraph{Acknowledgements.} DU and VL are supported by the Ministry of Education and Science of the Russian Federation (grant 14.756.31.0001) and AV is supported by ERC 677195-IDIU.
+\paragraph{Acknowledgements.} DU and VL are supported by the Ministry of Education and Science of the Russian Federation (grant 14.756.31.0001) and AV is supported by ERC 638009-IDIU\@.